Code-Institute-Submissions/milestone-project-163/README.md

     - [Desktop Overlay](https://github.com/spf34/milestone-project-2/tree/master/assets/images/wireframes/desktop_overlay.png)
     - [Mobile](https://github.com/spf34/milestone-project-2/tree/master/assets/images/wireframes/mobile.png)

-* Skeleton: In concrete terms, the game will be based around a flexbox table consisting of equally sized card objects.
-It will be necessary for the cards to be two-sided, represented by 'front' and 'back' face classes, and to be able to 'rotate' to toggle the users' view between the two.
+* Skeleton: In concrete terms, the game will be based around a flexbox table consisting of equally sized card objects It will be necessary for the cards to be two-sided, represented by 'front' and 'back' face classes, and to be able to 'rotate' to toggle the users' view between the two
-The underlying logic behind how this is achieved closely follows sources 1 and 2 outlined in the Code/Credits section below.
+The underlying logic behind how this is achieved closely follows sources 1 and 2 outlined in the Code/Credits section below

-* Surface: Visually, the page will make use of a family of clean blues for the title and background, with white for the overlay text and a classical, official image for the card backs.
+* Surface: Visually, the page will make use of a family of clean blues for the title and background, with white for the overlay text and a classical, official image for the card backs
-Together these design choices aim to evoke the idea of tradition associated with the post of prime minister.
+Together these design choices aim to evoke the idea of tradition associated with the post of prime minister

 ## Features ##